 I have already hinted that QWERTY keyboards can be harder to use with regards to navigation, but the Nokia E71 holds its own and manages to be impressively ergonomic not only with navigation but also with typing.
 The rubbery keyboard is very easy to use and will let you get a quick typing speed despite the fact that it is one of the smaller ones on offer, and the traditional Nokia shortcut buttons contribute to the ease of use.

-It runs on a Symbian S60 operating system which is nice on the eye and straight forward to navigate, but is still probably not as good as the fiddly yet wonderfully compatible Windows Mobile 6.1.
-On the internet it is more than adequate, but is let down by the small screen which means that even with the smallest text size you cannot fit as much on the screen as you would like and the fact that you do not have the intuitive zoom functions that touchscreens have.
+It runs on a Symbian S60 operating system which is nice on the eye and straightforward to navigate, but is still probably not as good as the fiddly yet wonderfully compatible Windows Mobile 6.1.
+On the internet, it is more than adequate but is let down by the small screen which means that even with the smallest text size you cannot fit as much on the screen as you would like and the fact that you do not have the intuitive zoom functions that touchscreens have.

-This is not a phone that will astound you with a variety of features, but is still supplies all that you need in a smartphone and manages to do them well.
+This is not a phone that will astound you with a variety of features but is still supplies all that you need in a smartphone and manages to do them well.
 It can supply fast mobile data with HDSPA along with a variety of other connective options (Bluetooth, Wi-Fi and an FM radio).
 However there are a few irritating things — it has a 2.5mm headset connector which means you are limited to which headphones you can use, and the fact that it cannot charge over USB is a pain.

 It also boasts GPS which is done through ‘Nokia Maps 2’ which in many cases can be better than the mainstream Google Maps offered by most phones — although it has no approximate location sensing there is the option for directions to be given through voice (making it great for use hands free) and library of places is a lot easier to access.

-One of the best things about the design of this phone is the portability; at just 62.8 x 12 x 115mm it is one of the lightest and thinnest smartphones you can get but still manages to have a useable keyboard (even if the screen size of just 2.36in has suffered).
+One of the best things about the design of this phone is the portability; at just 62.8 x 12 x 115mm it is one of the lightest and thinnest smartphones you can get but still manages to have a usable keyboard (even if the screen size of just 2.36in has suffered).
 It is a stylish phone coming in silver, grey, black and a disgusting red which (with the one exception) looks very sophisticated — its just a shame that the screen is so small.

-This is one of the cheaper smartphones on the market at a respectable £450 for an 18 month contract and only £219 SIM free.
+This is one of the cheaper smartphones on the market at a respectable £450 for an 18-month contract and only £219 SIM-free.
 Considering what this phone can offer it is a very good price, and it is one of the things that makes it so attractive, and if you compare it to the prices of the previous phones you will be excused for thinking that they are overpriced.

 It also has a very good battery life, managing to survive nearly 90 hours away from the plug which is by no means poor.
 Admittedly it is not as good as the iPhone and the HTC Touch HD (surprising considering how big their screens are) but it is still impressive and easily enough to last you several days.